 Jumping for Joy — and Gold

-Youth Programs at Whistler Olympic Park Focus on Fun and Skill Development
+Youth programs at Whistler Olympic Park focus on fun, skill development

 “The first day, those boys who were, like, 13, I thought they wouldn’t want to be friends with a 10-year-old girl,” Aragon said as she looked forward to her second season in the program this winter.
 “But by the end, they were really nice.”

-Melissa Aragon, Sofia’s mother, said Sofia enjoyed the Hoppers program so much last season that she and husband Hector were considering putting their other daughter, 7-year-old Emilia, in it for this season.
-Melissa’s fears about safety were quickly allayed when she saw how much Heilig and his fellow coaches focussed on skill development.
+Melissa Aragon, Sofia’s mother, said Sofia enjoyed the Hoppers program so much last season that she and husband Hector are considering putting their other daughter, 7-year-old Emilia, in it for this season.
+Her fears about safety were quickly allayed when she saw how much Heilig and his fellow coaches focussed on skill development.

 “It’s pretty mind-blowing to look at those big (Olympic-sized) jumps, and just imagining [the kids] going off them is hard to fathom,” Melissa said.
 “But they take a lot of time taking them through the skills to get them to the point where they’re ready for the next step.”

 “Kids can move through the progression fairly easily, but it’s very individual,” Heilig said.
 “That’s why we do the ski play with rollers, tabletops, banks, and lots of activities, and then we go to the 10-metre jump — a snow bump is the best way to describe it.
 We watch them and make sure their technique is appropriate for them to go to the next level.”